 Teaware refers to a range of objects associated with preparing and drinking tea.
-According to the Chinese, tea was discovered in 2730 BCE by Emperor Shen Nong the legendary founder of Chinese Medicine and Agriculture when he was sitting under a wild tree whose leaf fell into a cup of boiling water.
-According to Japanese myth, the tea plant was created by the Chinese Buddhist monk Bodhidharma who fell asleep while meditating and was so disturbed by his action he tore off his eyelids and threw them on the ground and when they took root and sprouted resulted in the the world’s first tea plant.
-VA’s collection features a large, rare and magnificent antique carvings of Shen Nong and Bodhidharma.
-Since that time teapots have been a source of pride throughout Asia and Europe.
-In China and Japan small teapots, especially porcelain ones, have been very fashionable since the late 19th and early 20th centuries as they are easy to maintain and excellent for heat retention.
-Both countries share a love for cat shaped pots with paw spouts.
-True tea lovers favor Chinese Yixing tea wares, normally unglazed, often fired to a brown color and some decorated with enamel designs, which absorb the essence of tea flavors and minerals and produce a unique coating increasing the teas’ flavor and taste with each brewing.
+The Chinese believe tea was discovered in 2730 BCE by Emperor Shen Nong when he was sitting under a wild tree whose leaf fell into a cup of boiling water while the Japanese believe, the tea plant was created by the Indian Buddhist monk Bodhidharma who fell asleep while meditating and was so disturbed by his action he tore off his eyelids, threw them on the ground, and when they sprouted resulted in the first tea plant.
+VA’s collection features large and magnificent antique carvings of both Shen Nong and Bodhidharma.
+Teapots have been a source of pride throughout Asia and Europe.
+In China and Japan small-teapots, especially porcelain ones, have been fashionable since the late 19th and early 20th centuries as they are easy to maintain and excellent for heat retention.
+Both share a love for cat-teapots with paw spouts.
+True tea lovers favor Chinese Yixing stoneware unglazed teaware which absorbs the essence of tea flavors and minerals that increases the teas’ flavor with each brewing.
 In Japan cast iron tetsubin teapots have been hung over fireplaces for centuries.

 BROWSE THROUGH TIME